British picture framemakers, 1600-1950 - T

 In his will, made 9 July 1650 and proved 4 February 1652, Zacharie Taylor, joiner of London, made his widowed daughter, Elizabeth Taylor, also Colton, his executrix and residuary legatee, requesting that he be buried in or near the grave of Ellen, his first wife, in the parish church of St Sepulchre.
 He made specific bequests as follows: to his sometime servant Henry Phillips ‘Dittenlyns Book of Architecture’ (presumably Wendel Dietterlin’s Architectura, 1598), to his late servant Richard Cleare (d.1681) his ‘moddels’, instruments and tools of his trade of carving, to his nephew Barnard Lipscombe(?) (d.1681), carpenter, all his books and ‘draughts of Architecture’ (PCC wills).
 The specific reference to Dietterlin is intriguing, further documenting the craftsmen who had access to his Architectura in Britain (see Anthony Wells-Cole, Art and decoration in Elizabethan and Jacobean England: The influence of continental prints, 1558-1625, 1997, pp.27-30, for Dietterlin’s influence).
 Henry Phillips went on to become Sculptor to the Crown and was followed or deputised by his nephew, William Emmett (qv).

 Framing work: According to notes made by George Vertue, ‘Zachary Taylor carver’ worked at Somerset House, 1632-7, receiving payments from the Master of the Works in 1632, undertaking work in the Queen’s Closet in 1635 and carving picture frames at 2s.2d a foot for the Cross Gallery in 1637 (Vertue vol.2, p.91, from a manuscript belonging to Peter Le Neve; Vertue vol.1, p.98, from an account book).
-Taylor also carved a ‘great picture frame for the old withdrawing roome’, consisting of 33 feet at a cost of 4d a foot (National Archives, E 351/3271).
-Taylor worked at Greenwich in 1639/40 producing ten pedestals for marble statues, with bulls heads, festoons, fruits, leaves and flowers at £3 each (George H. Chettle, The Queen’s House, Greenwich, London Survey Committee, 14th monograph, 1937, p.104).
+Taylor carved ‘tenn great picture frames’ for the Cross Gallery (National Archives, E 351/3270, f.10) and also a ‘great picture frame for the old withdrawing roome’, consisting of 33 feet at a cost of 4d a foot (E 351/3271).
+Taylor worked at Whitehall in 1631/2, carving a large picture frame for £9.18s (National Archives, E351/3265) and Greenwich in 1639/40 producing ten pedestals for marble statues, with bulls heads, festoons, fruits, leaves and flowers at £3 each (George H. Chettle, The Queen’s House, Greenwich, London Survey Committee, 14th monograph, 1937, p.104).